STOP-lab/Genomic-analysis-of-transcription-termination-and-3-pre-mRNA-cleavage-in-colorectal-carcinogenesis/mNET-Seq/mNET_README.md

 # mNET-Seq (Mammalian Native elongating transcript sequencing) Analysis
 - mNET-Seq has been performed on Colorectal and Pancreatic cells.
+For Pancreatic cells, only read2 was considered for downstream analysis because read1 was of poor technical quality.
 - Please refer to the scripts in [mNET-Seq](https://github.com/STOP-lab/Genomic-analysis-of-transcription-termination-and-3-pre-mRNA-cleavage-in-colorectal-carcinogenesis/blob/main/mNET-Seq/) for complete analysis
 - [Samples_mNET](https://github.com/STOP-lab/Genomic-analysis-of-transcription-termination-and-3-pre-mRNA-cleavage-in-colorectal-carcinogenesis/blob/main/mNET-Seq/Samples_mNET) - contains the names of the fastq files used to process all samples at once
 # Folder structure